rugbyprof/5143-Operating-Systems/Assignments/P02/README.md

 ```

 ### Other Possible Queries

 We can discuss these in class later.

 1. **Write File**: Write data to an existing file, potentially appending to the existing content.
 4.  **Change Ownership**: Change the owner of a file or directory.
 5.  **Change Group**: Change the group associated with a file or directory.
 6.  **Change Permissions**: Modify the permissions (e.g., read, write, execute) of a file or directory.
 7.  **Get File or Directory Information**: Retrieve metadata (e.g., size, modification time) about a file or directory.
 8.  **Search for Files**: Search for files or directories based on criteria like name, type, owner, or permissions.
 9.  **Access Control**: Implement access control checks to determine whether a user has permission to perform specific operations on files or directories.
 10. **File Upload**: Upload a file from an external source (e.g., a client application) and store it in the file system.
 11. **File Download**: Retrieve a file from the file system and provide it for download to an external client.
 12. **File Versioning**: Implement version control for files to track changes and revisions.
 13. **File Metadata Management**: Allow users to add and manage metadata (e.g., tags, descriptions) for files and directories.
 14. **File and Directory Renaming**: Rename files and directories.
 15. **Hidden Files and Directories Handling**: Implement functionality to hide or unhide files and directories based on naming conventions or attributes.
 16. **File and Directory Permissions Enforcement**: Enforce access permissions to ensure that users can only perform actions allowed by their permissions.
 17. **Error Handling and Logging**: Implement error handling to manage and log any exceptions or issues that arise during file system operations.
 18. **File and Directory Locking**: Provide mechanisms to lock and unlock files and directories to prevent concurrent access conflicts.
 19. **File and Directory Monitoring**: Implement mechanisms to monitor changes to files and directories (e.g., using inotify or similar technologies).
 20. **File and Directory Permissions Inheritance**: Implement inheritance of permissions from parent directories to child directories and files.
 21. **Trash or Recycle Bin**: Implement a feature to move deleted files and directories to a trash or recycle bin for potential recovery.

 ## Requirements

-- Using the available files and example code, create a sqlite database
+- Using the provided example code, create a sqlite database to store the appropriate file system files and metadata for each file.
+You can change the `schema` (table structure) if you feel it will improve your own version.
+But your filesystem should be designed (not necessarily implemented) to do the following:

+  -
+-